marzi-dezfoulianrad/data_analysis_tennis/README.md

 ## Project Overview

-This collaborative data analysis project delves into a comprehensive dataset of tennis match statistics to uncover insights into player performance, match dynamics, and various trends within professional tennis.
+This data analysis project delves into a comprehensive dataset of tennis match statistics to uncover insights into player performance, match dynamics, and various trends within professional tennis.
 Our aim is to answer key questions that provide a deeper understanding of the sport from a data-driven perspective.

 ---